riteshbachhar/Fraud-detection-using-AI/README.md

 The full dataset spans 320 days.
 We designated the first 250 days for training, leaving a 70‑day holdout period.
 Of this holdout, the first 35 days were used for validation and the final 35 days for testing.
 This corresponds to a split of approximately 78.17% / 10.99% / 10.84% for training, validation, and test sets, respectively.
 The distribution of the positive class (class `1`) across these splits was 0.00101 / 0.00114 / 0.00116, which shows that the rare‑event class remained consistently represented across all partitions.

 This temporal splitting strategy serves two purposes:
-- Prevents data leakage — ensuring that information from the future does not inadvertently influence the training process.
+- Prevents data leakage: ensuring that information from the future does not inadvertently influence the training process.
-- Maintains class stratification — preserving the relative balance of rare and common classes across all subsets, which is critical for reliable model evaluation.
+- Maintains class stratification: preserving the relative balance of rare and common classes across all subsets, which is critical for reliable model evaluation.

 ---